The Reichstag reflects the long and sometimes tumultuous political and parliamentary history of Germany.

 address: Platz der Republik 1, 11011 Berlin, international tel: +49 30 2262990, national tel: 030 2262990

 The best things in life are free!
 Visits to the Reichstag glass dome are free of charge, however, registration is required.
-Free headsets for a guided audio tour are available describing the views from various locations in many languages.
+Free headsets for a guided audio tour describing the views from various locations are available in many languages.
 Before entering the building you have to pass a security checkpoint with a metal detector and scanning equipment.

 On-spot registration can be made at the visitor center next to the Reichstag, you have to present an official and valid photo ID.
 Online registration is recommended.
 For your reservation on the internet, see the following link: